cewing/codefellows_f2_python/source/session03.rst

         print i

-.. nextslide:: Terminating a While Loop
+.. nextslide:: Terminating a while Loop

 Use ``break``: